RootGeorge17/RootGeorge17/README.md

 - 👀 I’m interested in Software Development, Web Development and Machine Learning.
 - 🌱 I'm currently in my second year of University.
-- 💻 Here is my portfolio website, where you can find out more about me and my projects: [**My Website**](https://rootgeorge17.github.io/portofolio-website/)

-Explore some of my private projects:
+Explore all of my projects on my website: [**My Website**](https://rootgeorge17.github.io/portofolio-website/).
+Here's some of my private projects:

 - [**BCS Placement Finder**](http://hc23-17.poseidon.salford.ac.uk)
   - Matching students with companies based on skills and proficiencies.